By Diane Hwang

 - Stay within Type 2 diabetes blood glucose targets by using an at-home testing kit.

 At OKRA Care, we are here to accompany you on your health journey with accurate, FDA-approved blood sugar meters and information about Type 2 diabetes’ causes and management strategies.
-Explore our products and subscribe on your own schedule to maintain normal blood sugar levels for Type 2 diabetes.
+Explore a wide range of products, including our OKRA Refill Kit and subscribe on your own schedule to maintain normal blood sugar levels for Type 2 diabetes.